david-forer/portfolio/readme.md

 # Inspiration
 ----------------------------------
 My inspiration is derived from things that I like.
 I felt it was best to use other websites first as inspiration and then found myself looking at art and pictures for a lot more of my vision.
-For the actual websites please go to my folder called portfolio examples.
+For the actual websites please go to my folder called portfolio examples linked below.
 I wanted a single static image homepage with links to three more pages.
 I chose my colors based on my personal style and they were black, white and red.
 - https://au.pinterest.com/davidjforer/standing-out/
 - https://github.com/david-forer/portfolio/blob/master/Portfolio-examples.md
 - https://github.com/david-forer/portfolio/blob/master/Fonts-i-like.md